testflows/TestFlows-Texts/README.md

     You can double your curly braces to escape them when substitution expression is not needed using `{{` or `}}`.

-    By the way, your document can't contain any triple double quotes.
-If you need them then you have to add them inside the `python:testflows` code block using `text()` function.
+    By the way, your document can't contain any triple quotes.
+If you need them then you have to add them useing `{triple_quotes}` expression.
 For example,

-    ```python:testflows
+    ```markdown
-    text('"""')
+    This text has {triple_quotes} triple quotes.
     ```

     Well, this is pretty much it.
 With `testflows.texts` you have full power of full featured